praneshr/hygen-react/README.md

 This will create a `_template` folder in your project root.
 This contains all the template files.
 You should commit and push them with your code.
 You can also modify the template for your need.

 ## Usage
-`hygen-react` supports both prompt and basic version of `hygen` generator.
+`hygen-react` supports both prompt and non-prompt version of `hygen` generator.
 Choose whichever fits you.

 ### 1. With Prompt
 ```bash